 Whatever your children’s ages, taking them on a family vacation requires more than the usual amount of planning.
 Not only are there more bodies to coordinate and account for, but also more expenses unless you make plans to simplify and save.
+So here are some travel tips to help you on vacation this year.

 Coordinate colors to make numerous outfits.
 Less weight will mean easier movement in the car and around airports and bus terminals.
 Budget for souvenir t-shirts and leave room for them in the backpack; buy them and let the kids wear them on the trip.